jhpyle/docassemble/about.md

 their time thinking about the law (a lawyer function) rather than thinking about the interview process (a non-lawyer function).

 [YAML] has a very short set of rules, so it is not hard to learn.
-**docassemble**'s [YAML] files are pretty easy to read, and if you forget the right words to use, you can easily copy, paste, and edit an example.

-There are many text editors that have special features for editing [YAML] files.
+The advantage of [YAML] is that it represents structured information in a way that is both computer-readable and human-readable, without a lot of punctuation marks.
+There are many different type "blocks" that you can create using **docassemble** (e.g., see [here]({{ site.baseurl }}/docs/initial.html) and [here]({{ site.baseurl }}/docs/fields.html)), and it can be challenging to remember what words to use, but most block types will be used rarely, if at all.
+If you forget the right words to use, you can easily copy, paste, and edit an example.
+In the authoring [Playground], a wide variety of example blocks are available on the same screen where you write your interviews.
+If you want to write interviews off-line, there are many text editors that have special features for editing [YAML] files.
 On Windows, the best is [Notepad++], and [Sublime Text] works pretty well, too.

 ### The full power of Python